 For a little inspiration, discover the best coffee subscriptions and the best gifts for coffee lovers.
 Make your own homemade coffee syrup using our step-by-step recipe and discover more advice and buyer’s guides on everything from the top British gins to the best English vineyard breaks in our reviews section.

-Our pick of the best coffee machine deals this month
+The best coffee machine deals

-Lavazza A Modo Mio Jolie coffee pod machine
+Lavazza A Modo Mio Jolie coffee pod machine deals

 Compact and affordable, the Lavazza Jolie model is an excellent choice for anyone looking for a quiet and mess-free coffee machine to do the basics well.
 Its single-button control offers single espresso or lungo drinks with a guaranteed crema on top, helped in part by the compressed grounds inside Lavazza's eco pods.
 Read our full Lavazza A Modo Mio coffee pod machine review.